Marcelo-G21/pixel-art-png-to-svg/README.md

 # Pixel Art PNG to SVG Converter

-Tired of the crappy web apps to convert png to svg?
 You want to have svg pixel art elements for your webpage?
 Gotcha buddy, don't worry! ദ്ദി(˵ •̀ ᴗ - ˵ ) ✧